stylstam/NotesApp/README.md

 # NotesApp
- A localized database notekeeping app with basic not editing and user features
+A localized notekeeping app with basic note editing and user features.
+Developed using a MySQL database and PHP